Metal vs. Plastic Belts

 Advantage: Metal

-The least expensive metal belt is less expensive than the least expensive plastic belt.
-Metal belts have an advantage overall because they are not petroleum based.
+The least expensive metal belt is cheaper than the least costly plastic belt.
+Metal belts have an advantage overall because they are not petroleum-based.

 Example: